Silvertone (album): Release

 Though Isaak and his band had been billed collectively as Silvertone for years, with Isaak and Wilsey considered equal creative partners, Jacobsen envisioned Isaak as a solo star, and the recording and publishing contracts Isaak signed positioned him as the sole bandleader business-wise.
 Additionally, the band was persuaded by Warner Bros. to downplay the name Silvertone to avoid a lawsuit from Sears, of whom Silvertone was a trademarked brand name for consumer electronics and musical instruments.

 Warner Bros. released Silvertone in January 1985.
 The cover photograph was conceived by Isaak as an homage to Elvis Presley's 1958 single sleeve for "Don't".
 Isaak promoted the release with multi-week residencies at the Nightbreak club in San Francisco and the Anti-Club in Los Angeles, followed by a club tour of North America and Europe.
 For the tour, Isaak and Wilsey recruited bassist Rowland Salley and drummer Kenney Dale Johnson, who would remain permanent members.
 Despite the album receiving positive reviews and endorsements from established artists such as John Fogerty, Silvertone was a commercial flop in the United States, selling approximately 14,000 copies.
 By 2006, it had sold 147,000 copies.

 Tracks in popular culture

 The album was not a hit until the song "Gone Ridin was featured in the 1986 David Lynch film Blue Velvet, the first of many Isaak/Lynch collaborations, though the song had previously appeared on the soundtrack to the film American Flyers the year before.
 "Livin’ for Your Lover" is also featured in the former.
 "Dancin appeared in the film Modern Girls released the same year, but wasn't included on the soundtrack.
 It also appeared in the season 2 episode of Miami Vice 'Payback'.
 "Gone Ridin was used in the 1987 comedy Morgan Stewart's Coming Home.
 Two songs from this album were played on the Fox's long running teen drama Beverly Hills, 90210 including "Gone Ridin, which was played in the Season 2 episode "Pass, Not Pass"; and "Dancin which was played in the Season 3 episode "Castles in the Sand".
+Several songs from the album appeared in Episodes 5 and 6 of Private Eye TV series (1987) starring Josh Brolin, including "Gone Ridin and "Funeral in the Rain".

+The song "Western Stars" was covered by K.d. lang as the opening track on the album Shadowland.